Winter Activities Auckland 2020

 3. Enjoy Horse Trekking On Waiheke

 Horse trekking on Waiheke Island is the perfect way to enjoy a bit of fresh air while seeing some of peaceful Island country side and stunning ocean views.
-Only a 35 minute ferry ride from Auckland, Waiheke Island’s Waiheke Horseworx provides beach and bush trail horse rides along with the chance to meet and greet some lovable farm animals and even pony rides for the young ones.
+Only a 35 minute ferry ride from Auckland, Waiheke Island’s Waiheke Horse Tours provides beach and forest trail horse rides along with the chance to meet and greet some lovable farm animals.
+Rides are suitable for those aged 10 years and up.

 4. Get Out And About Hiking Or Mountain Biking